 HAve to decide, and modify the AWSVM probe if necesary, shouldn't be too different.

-#5 Updated by Joe Boyd about 3 years ago
+#5 Updated by Joe Boyd over 3 years ago

 For AWS, the gratia-probe-awsvm Gratia probe and the monitoring code for FIFEmon

 code written by the same student last summer, Shivakumar Vinayagam.

 For Google cloud we have monitoring code written by a summer student but no

 but all the calls you need for the Gratia probe are in that monitoring code.